Anatol Slissenko: Research

 In 1958 A.O.
 Slissenko entered the Faculty of Mathematics and Mechanics of Leningrad (now Saint Petersburg) State University.
 There he started his research in constructive mathematics (recursive analysis) under the supervision of Nikolai Shanin.
 Having graduated from the university in 1963, he became a researcher at the Leningrad Department of Steklov Mathematical Institute of the Academy of Sciences of the USSR (nowadays it is called slightly differently).
-He defended his PhD dissertation in constructive mathematics 1967, his superviser was Nikolai Shanin.
+He defended his PhD dissertation in constructive mathematics 1967, his supervisor was Nikolai Shanin.
 In 1981 he defended his DSc dissertation at Steklov Mathematical Institute in Moscow.

 In 1963–1966 he continued his research in constructive mathematics and at the same time he participated in the development and implementation of Shanin's algorithm for automatic theorem proving in classical propositional logic.

 Then he gradually began a research in algorithmics and computational complexity.

 In paper he discusses how to define 'computational' complexity of an individual problem, a topic that influenced his subsequent papers on entropic convergence.

 In he gave an unexpected solution to the problem of recognizing palindromes by multi-head Turing machines, namely, he proved that a 6-headed Turing machine with one tape can recognize palindromes in real time; the widespread expectation was that it was impossible.
 His very long proof was later simplified by Zvi Galil who used some new results that were not known when was being written (see also.

 Another major result of Slissenko was a real-time algorithm that solved a large variety of string-matching problems (including finding of all periodicities in a compact form).
 The algorithm can be formalized as LRAM (address machine), a random access machine with registers whose length is bounded by the logarithm of time complexity, introduced in and also described in.
 This model allows the use of various operations, including multiplication, that without this bound on the length can give unrealistically fast algorithms.
 Besides that LRAM has a very dense time complexity hierarchy.

 During 1981–1992 Slissenko was the head of a laboratory in St. Petersburg Institute for Informatics and Automation of the Russian Academy of Sciences.
 He worked there on applications, however it was a time of agony of the Soviet Union, and there were no noteworthy publications in this field.